macedaell/VaNBayes/README.md

 Instructions for running each of the simulation studies and data analysis are provided in their respective directories.

+Please email eamaceda@ncsu.edu with any questions or bug-reports.

 # Citation

 If you use VaNBayes, please consider citing the relevant manuscript: Maceda, E., Hector, E. C., Lenzi, A., & Reich, B. J. (2024).
 A variational neural Bayes framework for inference on intractable posterior distributions. arXiv preprint arXiv:2404.10899.